Event Management Procedures for Campus Social Functions with Alcohol

 Management of Social Functions

-1. Individuals who attend a registered social function at which alcoholic beverages will be available must at least 21 years of age in order to consume alcohol.
-The only acceptable forms of identification are valid forms of:
+- Individuals who attend a registered social function at which alcoholic beverages will be available must at least 21 years of age in order to consume alcohol.
+Acceptable forms of identification are valid forms of: Driver’s License, State Issued Identification, Passport, or Military Identification.

-7. The host organization will provide non-alcoholic beverages and non-salty food that must be specified on the registration form.
-Both the non-alcoholic beverage and food must remain in plain view, be easily accessible, and available in sufficient quantities; alcoholic beverages can be served or consumed only as long as non-alcoholic beverages are available.
+- The host organization will provide non-alcoholic beverages and non-salty food that must be specified on the registration form.
+Both the non-alcoholic beverage and food must remain in plain view, be easily accessible, and available in sufficient quantities based on the event capacity; alcoholic beverages can be served or consumed only as long as non-salty food and non-alcoholic beverages are available.

 Closing a Social Function